 Goose Vs Duck Down

-Having said this, there are a two slight differences between goose and duck down that you may want to take into consideration when buying your next sleeping bag.
+Having said this, there are a two slight differences between goose and duck down that you may want to take into consideration.
+One is the cost.
+Duck down is cheaper than goose down.

 For more info, check out my complete guide to duck vs goose down.